edertone/TurboBuilder/TurboBuilder-Node/extras/Help-npm-commands.md

 - It can be done by modifying the package.json version and running npm install

+## Generate a tarball equal to the published one

+This will generate a compressed file with the samen contents that will be published to npm, so you can inspect it to see that everything is fine:

+npm pack

+Then you can test this generated tarball file by installing it in your system like:

+npm install somezipfile-0.0.4.tgz
+npm install -g somezipfile-0.0.4.tgz

 ## Publish the project to NPM

 npm publish